Teradata/dbt-teradata/README.md

 * Unit testing is supported in dbt-teradata, allowing users to write and execute unit tests using the dbt test command.
   * For detailed guidance, refer to the dbt documentation.

-* QVCI must be enabled in the database to run unit tests for views.
-  * Additional details on enabling QVCI can be found in the General section.
-  * Without QVCI enabled, unit test support for views will be limited.
-  * Users might encounter the following database error when testing views without QVCI enabled:
-    ```
-    * [Teradata Database] [Error 3706] Syntax error: Data Type "N" does not match a Defined Type name.
-    ```

 ## Credits

 The adapter was originally created by [Doug Beatty](https://github.com/dbeatty10).
 Teradata took over the adapter in January 2022.
 We are grateful to Doug for founding the project and accelerating the integration of dbt + Teradata.